 \begin{rmk} This construction can also be stated in more categorical terms.
 It is a certain quiver representation.
-Also finite graph $\Gamma$ generates a groupoid (that is a category in which all morphisms are invertible) and then a representation is a functor to the category of separable Hilbert spaces. \end{rmk}
+A finite graph $\Gamma$ also generates a groupoid (that is a category in which all morphisms are invertible) and in this setting a representation is a functor from the groupoid to the category of separable Hilbert spaces. \end{rmk}